microsoft/pxt/tests/project-tools-test/README.md

   in the account's backpack; guest storage applies that limit per target.
-Each item has a UUID, a 1–100-character nonblank name without control characters, at most 100,000 code characters, 100 portable dependencies, and an optional PNG data URI of at most 32,000 characters.
+Each item has a UUID, a 1–100-character nonblank name without control characters, at most 100,000 code characters, 100 portable dependencies, and an optional PNG data URI of at most 64,000 characters.
+New previews start at 2× pixel density and fall back to 1.5× or 1× to fit that limit.
+Density metadata keeps the displayed size unchanged on standard and high-DPI screens.
 Optional `projectBlocks` maps at most 500 block types to source filenames, each nonempty and at most 256 characters without control characters; unsafe prototype keys are rejected.
 It records filenames, not source contents.
 Verify a full target can update/delete existing